bbc/redux-client-ruby/README.md

 ### "Your account has been comprimised"

-You might get you account locked if repeatedly login, especially from multiple IP's.
+You might get your account locked if you repeatedly login, especially from multiple IP's.
 To be on the safe side you should reuse the `user` and `user.session` object throughout you application (though beware it may time out with several hours inactivity).

 Also, always remember to use `client.logout(user.session)` when you are finished.